Djavan Anderson: Oxford United

 On 1 September 2022, Anderson signed for Oxford United on a one-year deal, with an option for a further year.
 On 13 September, he made his league debut for the club, coming on in the 75th minute in a 1–0 defeat to Plymouth Argyle.
 On 29 October, Anderson scored his first goal for the club in a 3–1 win against Bolton Wanderers.
+This was Anderson's only goal in 25 league appearances (9 of them as substitute) for Oxford.
+His contract extension clause was not activated at the end of the 2022–23 season.

+Lecco

+After a year and a half without club football, on 14 February 2025 Anderson signed with Lecco in Italian Serie C until the end of the 2024–25 season.

+Al-Ittifaq

+On 11 September 2025, Anderson moved to UAE First Division side Al-Ittifaq.

 International career

-Born in the Netherlands, Anderson is of Jamaican and Surinamese descent On 2 February 2012, Anderson made his debut for the Netherlands under-17 side in a match at the XXXV Torneio Int. do Algarve '12 against France U-17 in a 1–0 victory.
+Born in the Netherlands, Anderson is of Jamaican and Surinamese descent.
+On 2 February 2012, Anderson made his debut for the Netherlands under-17 side in a match at the XXXV Torneio Int. do Algarve '12 against France U-17 in a 1–0 victory.
 He was a part of the Netherlands U17 team to compete in the 2012 UEFA European Under-17 Championship in Slovenia where the Dutch secured their second title in the competition, playing in all matches and helping his team to defeat Germany U-17 in the final.
 On 11 September 2012 Anderson made his debut for the Netherlands under-18 squad in a friendly match against the United States U-18.
 The match ended in a 4–2 loss.

-In March 2022 he was called up for Suriname for a friendly match against Thailand.
+In March 2022, he was called up for Suriname for a friendly match against Thailand.

+On 3 October 2025, FIFA approved Anderson's request to change his sporting nationality from Dutch to Surinamese.
+A week later, he made his debut as a starter against Guatemala.